The Theory of Evolution:

 This is what people are talking about when they say that Evolution does not explain the whole picture.

 Since Charles Darwin first published his book, The Origin of the Species, on November 24, 1859, more than a century has passed accounting for the existing body of data and testing the evidence against the theory of evolution.
 However, there are gaps and there are problems with the completeness of this record.
 The trail has been cold for some time and all the evidence cannot be found.
 There are unsolved puzzles.

 There are major parts of the theory of evolution that I really have no problem accepting.
 What I do have a problem with, is the explanation for the force that is driving this change.

 Missing Links in Fossils

 The first big problem with evolution is that the fossil record increasingly does not, support it, a fact that famous Prof Steven Jay Gould of Harvard has described as “the trade secret of paleontology.”
 Evolutionary theory claims that there once existed a whole series of successive forms of the various organisms alive today.
 These changed by infinitesimal amounts with each generation as they evolved into the present varieties, so the fossil record should show these gradual changes.
 But it doesn’t.
 Instead, it shows the sudden emergence of new species out of nowhere, fully complete with all their characteristics and not changing over time.
 It is entirely devoid of forms that can be identified as intermediates between older and newer ones.
 This is popularly known as the “missing link’ problem, and it is massively systematic across different species and time periods.
 Worse, this problem is getting worse, not better, as more fossils are discovered, as the new fossils just resemble those already found and don’t fill in the gaps.
 In Darwin’s day, it was easy to claim that the fossils were there but had not been discovered.
-Problem is, we now have hundreds of thousands of well-cataloged fossils, from all continents and geologic eras, and we still haven’t found these intermediate forms.
+The problem is, we now have hundreds of thousands of well-cataloged fossils, from all continents and geologic eras, and we still haven’t found these intermediate forms.

 The lack of “evolution” for humans